 A: There are a few things that I like, there is a natural oil called Deep Relief – don’t travel without it.
 Vibration and massage on the foot and toe.
 I always do my foot and toe flexors exercises.
 I try to pay attention to when it feels good.
 Seems to outweigh the bad times.

-Q: What do you feel are the advantages about this treatment approach that is different than others you have done?
+Q: What do you feel are the advantages of this treatment approach that is different than others you have done?

 A: Works much better than alcohol or trying to ignore it, but seriously I like that no medications are involved!